tildelowengrimm/documentation/gpg/smartcard-keygen.md

 amnesia@amnesia:~$ gpg --armor --output /media/cold-storage/ada-master_public.gpg --export CDCD72AF
 ~~~~

-That string of eight letters and numbers at the end is the *key ID*, a short way to refer to this master key, all it's UIDs, signatures, any subkeys, or other stuff it might pick up over time.
-It's the last eight character of the key's fingerprint, which GPG just told you when it completed generating your key.
+That string of eight letters and numbers at the end is the *key ID*, a short way to refer to this master key, all its UIDs, signatures, any subkeys, or other stuff it might pick up over time.
+It's the last eight characters of the key's fingerprint, which GPG just told you when it completed generating your key.
 Key IDs aren't securely unique, but that doesn't matter right now.

 The `armor` signal tells GPG to write an "ASCII-armored" text file, rather than a binary one.
 The `output` parameter specifies the filename to save the keys to.
 The `export-secret-keys` command does just what it sounds like: it exports secret keys, but not the public parts.
 The regular `export` command only exports public keys, for your safety and convenience.
 Note that the GPG command always comes last, after all its flags and parameters.
 Just for safe keeping, let's make some backups.